Equallizerr1/ffern-tech-test/public/userguide.md

 ## Viewing Details

-- Click on any row in the table to open a detailed modal.
+- Click on any row in the table to open a detailed popup window.
-- In the modal, you can view:
+- In this popup window, you can view:
   - **Customer Details:** Profile, memberships, and related orders.
   - **Order Details:** Customer info, shipping/tracking, and line items.
   - **Return Details:** Refunds, reverse shipments, exchanges, and original order items.